Milagros Maldonado: Work in Venezuela

-La Previsora Art Gallery
+In 1975, after establishing herself in Rome, Maldonado returned to Caracas.
+She was hired as an assistant to Luis García Morales, the president of CONAC (the National Council of Culture in Venezuela).
+In 1977, she became assistant to Gonzalo Castellano, the general director of the Museo de Bellas Artes, where she was responsible for coordinating programming and exhibitions.
+Maldonado's management consisted of transforming, in association with the National Cinematheque, the La Previsora Movie Theatre (Cine La Previsora) into an art film space dedicated to the screening of national and international films, art-independent and commercial cinema.
+In 2000, the theatre received the Municipal Award for Cinematographic Diffusion as the best movie theatre in the city.

-The La Previsora Art Gallery, created under the responsibility of Milagros Maldonado, constituted a new space to carry out exhibitions of national and international artists.
-Unlike the Cine La Previsora, whose direction and programming were later transferred to José Pisano, in the Gallery Milagros Maldonado worked as the programmer, producer, and curator of the shows until she left the position in 2009.
-This space promoted numerous Venezuelan and international artists.
+By 1986, the Maldonado family, located in Caracas, was the majority shareholder of Seguros La Previsora.
+The La Previsora Art Gallery, created under the responsibility of Maldonado, constituted a new space for exhibitions of national and international artists.
+Maldonado served as the programmer, producer, and curator of the Gallery's shows until she left the position in 2009.

-Exhibition in Venezuela
+Exhibitions in Venezuela

 Figuration/Fabulation (1990/2004)

-On the 75th anniversary of the insurance company La Previsora in 1989, the Foundation led by Milagros Maldonado organized the exhibition: Figuration/Fabulation: 75 Years of Painting in Latin America, with the participation of more than 100 Latin American artists in the Museum of Fine Arts in Caracas.
-Some of the artists exhibited were: Rufino Tamayo — who was featured on the cover of the catalog — Antonio Segui, Antonio Henrique Amaral, Julio Galán, Mario Abreu, Candido Portinari, Armando Reverón, Luis Caballero, Fernando Botero, Mario Carreño, Oswaldo Guayasamín, José Gamarra, Flavio de Carvalho, Ana Mercedes Hoyos, María Izquierdo, Wifredo Lam, Amelia Pélaez, Anita Malfatti, Diego Rivera, Frida Kahlo, Remedios Varo, Oswaldo Vigas, Jacobo Borges, Carlos Zerpa, Robzxsaerto Matta, amongst others.
-With the exhibition of the works, a booklet was also published with reflections on the pieces written by curator Roberto Guevara, with a prologue by the acclaimed author Gabriel García Márquez.
+On the 75th anniversary of the La Previsora insurance company, the La Previsora Foundation organised the exhibition Figuration/Fabulation: 75 Years of Painting in Latin America, with the participation of more than 100 Latin American artists in the Museum of Fine Arts in Caracas.
+Artists included Rufino Tamayo—who was featured on the cover of the catalog—Antonio Segui, Antonio Henrique Amaral, Julio Galán, Mario Abreu, Candido Portinari, Armando Reverón, Luis Caballero, Fernando Botero, Mario Carreño, Oswaldo Guayasamín, José Gamarra, Flavio de Carvalho, Ana Mercedes Hoyos, María Izquierdo, Wifredo Lam, Amelia Pélaez, Anita Malfatti, Diego Rivera, Frida Kahlo, Remedios Varo, Oswaldo Vigas, Jacobo Borges, Carlos Zerpa, and Roberto Matta.
+A booklet was published to accompany the exhibition with a prologue by author Gabriel García Márquez and reflections on the works written by curator Roberto Guevara.

 Goya's Caprichos (2001)

-This exhibition was held with a series of Goya's original engravings.
-Its realization had the support of the Spanish Ministry of Foreign Affairs, the European Union, and Cooperación Española.
+The exhibition featured a series of Goya's original engravings, supported by the Spanish Ministry of Foreign Affairs, the European Union, and Cooperación Española.

 Carlos Cruz-Diez (1992/2006)

-In commemoration of the 78th anniversary of the insurance company, Milagros Maldonado commissioned the renowned international artist and kineticist Carlos Cruz-Diez to design the main door of the company's headquarters.
-This piece, called Cromoestructura, remains in the building and constitutes one of the exemplary contributions to integrating art in Venezuelan architecture.
-In 2006, in the spaces of La Previsora, the exhibition Cromosaturaciones y Cromo Interferencias was held, bringing together two emblematic works by the artist: a chromo-interference with moving projection and a chromo-saturation chamber.
+To commemorate the 78th anniversary of La Previsora, Milagros Maldonado commissioned the artist and kineticist Carlos Cruz-Diez to redesign the main door of the company's headquarters.
+This piece, called Cromoestructura, remains in the building, thus integrating art into Venezuelan architecture.
+In 2006, the exhibition Cromosaturaciones y Cromo Interferencias was held, bringing together two emblematic works by the artist: a chromo-interference with moving projection and a chromo-saturation chamber.

-The Sense of the Modern - Leo Matiz (2007)
+The Sense of the Modern—Leo Matiz (2007)

-In addition to comprehensively covering the Mexican muralist movement with its protagonists, including Frida Kahlo, Leo Matiz's photography encompasses almost all of Latin America's scenarios and characters.
-This exhibition, curated by José Antonio Navarrete, focused on the beginning of modernity in architecture in our hemisphere, with a unique look at the Universidad Central de Venezuela, a world cultural heritage site.
+In addition to covering the Mexican muralist movement and its protagonists, including Frida Kahlo, Leo Matiz's photography encompasses many of Latin America's scenarios and characters.
+Curated by José Antonio Navarrete, the exhibition focused on the beginning of modernity in architecture in Latin America, with examples including the Universidad Central de Venezuela, a world cultural heritage site.